 Contributions, including gifts of cash or marketable securities, grants, in-kind gifts and unconditional promises to give, i.e., pledges, are recorded at fair value and are recognized as revenue in the period in which they are received.
-Contributions received are recorded as revenue without donor restrictions or revenue with donor restrictions, depending on the existence and/or nature of any donor restrictions upon the earlier of the receipt of a donor's unconditional written pledge to contribute or upon receipt of the contributions, including pledges, are recorded as revenue with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+Contributions received are recorded as revenue without donor restrictions or revenue with donor restrictions, depending on the existence and/or nature of any donor restrictions upon the earlier of the receipt of a donor's unconditional written pledge to contribute or upon receipt of the contribution.
+Contributions, including pledges, are recorded as revenue with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed, net assets with donor restrictions are reclassified to net assets without donor restrictions, and reported in the statements of activities as net assets released from restrictions.
-Contributions with donor restrictions are reported as revenue without donor restrictions are reported as revenue without donor restrictions are reported as revenue without donor restrictions are reclassified to net assets without donor restrictions are reported as revenue without donor restrictions when the restriction is met in the same period as the contribution is received.
+Contributions with donor restrictions are reported as revenue without donor restrictions when the restriction is met in the same period as the contribution is received.